RocketDerp/April14_2025/Art/ScreenPlay/Recency_Illusion.md

 ## South Park on 6 7

 What do you know, I've been worried I'm out of touch with things and here you go, South Park jumped on the 6 7 just days after I created this GitHub page.
-I'm not lost in year 1924 Finnegans Wake, I'm [getting in tune](https://www.youtube.com/watch?v=ee0p_RtWPyU) to the mass mind front of brain damage (anti-goodness) billionare (Truth Social to South Park entertainment-washing) trickle-down to youth.
+I'm not lost in year 1924 Finnegans Wake, I'm [getting in tune](https://www.youtube.com/watch?v=ee0p_RtWPyU) ...
+176,725 views January 8, 2021  ... to the mass mind front of brain damage (anti-goodness) billionare (Truth Social to South Park entertainment-washing) trickle-down to youth.

 https://youtu.be/K1XWqp3Z-oY?t=85